coala/coala/docs/Developers/Git_Basics.rst

 Might sound a little intimidating, but don't worry, an example has been provided for you.
-First you can check the commit's revision number, where the file was revised by running the following command:
+First, you can check the commit's revision number, where the file was revised by running the following command:

 ::